eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 | Lander vs. Cuomo    | Lander      | 54.4% : 45.6% |
 | Adams vs. Cuomo     | Adams       | 50.3% : 49.7% |

-We can see that, in fact, the perceived leader Cuomo was actually a Condorcet loser, while the perceived challenger Mamdani was the Condorcet winner.
+We can see that, in fact, the perceived leader Cuomo was actually a Condorcet loser (when compared among the top four candidates), while the perceived challenger Mamdani was the Condorcet winner.
 Lander was a strong contender, with strong head-to-head results against both Cuomo and Adams, but was not the Condorcet winner due to his weaker head-to-head against Mamdani.
 Adams, while narrowly beating Cuomo head-to-head, was not perceived as a particularly strong candidate, and had very weak head-to-head results against both Mamdani and Lander.

 The two leader rule outcomes are Mamdani and Lander, with Mamdani being the equilibrium, as the Condorcet winner.
 Lander is a Leader Rule Outcome because of his strong head-to-head against Adams.
 The node with Lander as the leader and Adams as the challenger has an edge to the node with Lander as the leader and Mamdani as the challenger, since Lander's head-to-head against Adams is stronger than Mamdani's head-to-head against Lander.
 However, the plausibility of this node being the perception of voters is extremely low, since Adams was perceived as a very weak candidate.
 Therefore, it's extremely likely that Mamdani would win in any reasonable perception of the race, assuming voters vote strategically using the leader rule and the head-to-head results extend to the entire electorate.